Andrei15193/Flux-Sharp/Dispatcher.DispatchAsync(object, CancellationToken) Method.md

 * __[InvalidOperationException](https://docs.microsoft.com/dotnet/api/system.invalidoperationexception)__ - Thrown when the dispatcher is already dispatching an action.

 ### Remarks
-This method is not available for .NET Framework 2.0, .NET Framework 3.0 and  .NET Framework 3.5.
+This method is not available for .NET Framework 2.0, .NET Framework 3.0 and .NET Framework 3.5 builds.

 ### See Also
 * [FluxBase](index)